Preventing Neck Pain from Weight Lifting Safely

 Keynotes

-- Bad form or an imbalance of muscles causes neck pain most often when lifting weights.
+- Bad form or an imbalance of muscles causes working out with neck pain most often when lifting weights.

 - Correct routines and equipment utilization will help you avoid neck discomfort from weight lifting.